 Stage lamps are used for stage, studio, or television lighting.
 They are often made of quartz instead of glass to provide higher pressure ratings, higher melting temperatures, and more energy-efficient designs.

-Street lights are elevated light sources on the edge of roads or walkways that are used to provide nighttime illumination.
-Street lights are also occasionaly referred to as street lamps.
+Street lights are elevated light sources that illuminate dark public areas, most commonly roads, walkways, and parking lots.
+They are also referred to as street lamps.